peterhry/peterhrynkow.com/_posts/2017-10-01-a-functional-refactor.markdown

 ### Don’t mutate function arguments

 Here we have a function that takes an array of numbers and adds `10` to each value.
-This function is said to be _impure_ because it has a side effect: It mutates the `numbers` array that we pass to it.
+This function is impure because it has a side effect: It mutates the `numbers` array that we pass to it.

 ```js
 function addTen(numbers) {